Introduction to the Health and Safety at Work Act 2015 – special guide

 - good practice guidelines (GPGs)

 - fact sheets

 - regulatory function policies

 Guidance has been produced on the work health and safety duties under HSWA and regulations.

-All guidance can be found on this website.
-Other guidance is referred to as appropriate in this Guide.
+Other guidance is referred to as appropriate in this guide.

 In addition to WorkSafe guidance, there may be industry-directed health and safety guidance available.

 2.1 The meaning of a PCBU (section 17 of HSWA)